Home » Free Resources » »

 What Is Process Capability

 In manufacturing, the key to profitability is consistency.
 You need to produce products that meet tight guidelines to satisfy customer requirements.
 Too many defects can undermine quality and credibility.
-Too much waste or rework can hurt the bottom line or miss delivery deadlines.
+Too much waste or rework can hurt the bottom line or cause you to miss delivery deadlines.
 Enter the concept of process capability.

 Let’s explore the concept of process capability, what it is, and how you can learn how to apply it to your existing or new career by earning a Lean Six Sigma certification in an immersive online program.